 File History does point in time backups of your files so that you can revert back to the exact copy or version of your files when you need them.
 Although File History allows you to configure how long the backups are retained, however, it doesn’t seem to clear the older versions of the files automatically.

-When you click a video file in File Explorer, the Preview pane may not show the image preview nor the mini-player control for the chosen file.
+When you click a video file in File Explorer, the Preview pane may neither show the image preview nor the mini-player control for the chosen file.
 In some cases, No preview available message is shown in the Preview pane for selected or all media file types.Read more

 The classic Window Color and Appearance dialog allowed you to change the color and size (Window metrics) of various UI elements like Window background color, caption font, icon size, spacing, width, etc. Since this feature has been removed in Windows 8 and higher, you need to edit the registry in order to change or reset these parameters.Read more